Stop press : We are short-handed so if you think you would like to live here, please read up on this website and if still interested, get in touch.

-Gometra usually has three to four households and with the key support of Mr Iain & Mrs Rhoda Munro is farmed by Mr Roc Sandford whose family connections with the island go back many years and who lives here part time.
-The local authority closed the school on the island some years ago.
-Mr Sandford has been ordered by the High Court to educate his children on the mainland on pain of up to a two year custodial sentence.
-When he came twenty years back Gometra was deserted, having been on the market for 18 months without attracting a private or community buyer, and was two and a half hours return by Land Rover from the nearest human neighbour at the far end of Ulva.
-At that time there was one habitable house.
-There are now five, of which two are let, one is available to let, one is used as a free bothy, a holiday let, and for decanting, and one is occupied by Mr Sandford's family.
-We are fortunate enough to have had several dozen people including over a dozen children living here for varying periods.
+Currently down to one or two households, Gometra usually has three to four households and with the key support of Rhoda Munro and family is farmed by Mr Roc Sandford whose family connections with the island go back many years and who lives here part time, there being no school on the island.
+When he came Gometra was deserted, with one habitable house, having been on the market for 18 months without attracting a private or community buyer, and was two and a half hours return by Land Rover from the nearest human neighbour at the far end of Ulva.
+There are now four habitable houses of which one is let, two are holiday lets, and one is occupied by Mr Sandford's family.
+We are fortunate enough to have had several dozen people including over a dozen children living here for varying periods over the last quarter century.
 We are working with Argyll and Bute to bring more houses into legal use, something they have agreed to in principal, but have not yet formalised.
-We breed Scottish blackface sheep, Highland cattle and on occasion Border collies, and keep horses, cats and pigs.
-Mr Munro is postman for the weekly postal run.
+We breed Scottish blackface sheep and on occasion Border collies, and keep horses, cats and pigs.
+Mrs Munro is postmistress for the weekly incoming Royal Mail postal run, and runs the Gometra Post Office for outgoing mail.
 The Gometra Gallery at Baileclaidh is a centre of excellence showing the work of the island’s jeweller, Mrs Rhoda Munro, and artists including Miss Polly Huggett, Mr Liam Ryan and Miss Sophie Baker.
-Mr Paul Wilkinson and Mr Conna Wilkinson have been staying at Baileclaidh, which is also the location for the construction of a planned model village.

 Two of our four harbours, the best for visiting Staffa and the Treshnish Isles, are filled with yachts in the summer months and shelter our own boats in the winter.
 Kayakers, extreme swimmers, wild campers, climbers and access takers are welcomed at own risk.
-The Gometra Bothy at Baileclaidh is free on a shared basis for up to a week unless it is booked for a fee for exclusive use.
-Please contact us for availability information.
+Accomodation can be booked via our enquiries page or on AirBnb.
 Please bring what you need including sleeping mat, stove and sleeping bag.
-Water is from untreated springs but bottled water, if required, and fuel can usually be bought from Mr Munro who can also give advice about getting here.
+Water is from untreated springs so please bring bottled water, if required.
 Health and safety information and disclaimers should be studied here; Gometra's hazards are augmented by our lack of medical services and isolation so please take this advice and information for tenants and visitors seriously, together with the risks note.

 We have no reasonable access to a doctor or teacher, no reliable internet, mobile or land line, no cars or public transport, and we are off-grid.
-There is no working washing machine on the island : be warned.
-We usually have cold running water (though there are spells when the springs dry and water must be collected from the burns and boiled) and we often have hot water.
-We have a weekly incoming Royal Mail postal service, weather permitting, and outgoing and urgent mail is carried by the Gometra Post Office, a private local post.
-We are a genuinely fragile community, amongst the remotest and most service-poor in the Scottish Isles, and the tide of well-meant but inapplicable regulation, hard to satisfy in our extreme situation, may yet sweep us away.
+There is no working washing machine on the island.
+We usually have cold running water (though there are spells when the springs dry and water must be collected from the burns and boiled) and we often have hot or at least warm water.
+We are amongst the remotest and most service-poor communities in the Scottish Isles, and the tide of well-meant but inapplicable regulation, hard to satisfy in our extreme situation, may yet sweep us away.
 From landfall and access to doctors, schools & shops on Mull (a magnificent island off Gometra's North shore) and the mainland, our safest harbour is fifteen miles return across the turbulent, often treacherous Atlantic waters of Loch Tuath, white with surf and spindrift as I write.
-A rough hill track, which takes about five hours return to walk, three hours return to travel by quad bike and trailer or two hours return by quad alone, a journey in winter reminiscent of riding in a washing machine set on cold, and in summer set on warm, leads across a causeway and tidal ford to a community little larger than our own at the East end of Ulva (a magnificent island off Gometra's East shore).
-We have mixed feelings about the current aluminium bridge, which around 15 years ago replaced a telegraph-pole bridge which was coming to the end of its safe lifespan.
-The design brief was that it should allow the passage of the islanders and the quad bikes we use, whilst being a one-person job to reinstate when it blows away or has been lifted for the passage of boats through Am Bru.
-Some feel these advantages are counterbalanced by the fact that people wishing to bring Land Rovers or similar heavy vehicles onto Gometra must wait for the tide.
-We are open to constructive proposals for future improvements to the bridge, assuming funding can be sourced and serviced.
-In practice for transport of larger quantities of materials, feeding, livestock and people, the viable prospect is the sea.
+A rough hill track, which takes about five hours return to walk, three hours return to travel by quad bike and trailer or two hours return by quad alone, a journey in winter reminiscent of riding in a washing machine set on cold, leads across a causeway and tidal ford to a community little larger than our own at the East end of Ulva (a magnificent island off Gometra's East shore).